davidsbatista/davidsbatista.net/_posts/2023-09-15-Generative_AI_LLMs-Coursera.md

 categories: [blog]
 comments: true
 disqus_identifier: 20230915
-preview_pic: /assets/images/2023-09-15-LLMs.jpeg
+preview_pic: /assets/images/2023-09-15-PEFT-Prompt-Tunning.png
 ---

-I'm happy to have completed the __[course](https://www.coursera.org/learn/generative-ai-with-llms)__ and recommend it to anyone interested in delving into some of the intricacies of Transformer architecture and Large Language Models.
-The course covered a wide range of topics, from the Transformer architecture into fine-tuning LLMs and exploring chain-of-thought prompting augmentation techniques to overcome knowledge limitations.
-This post contains my personal notes taken during the course.
+I've completed the __[course](https://www.coursera.org/learn/generative-ai-with-llms)__ and recommend it to anyone interested in delving into some of the intricacies of Transformer architecture and Large Language Models.
+The course covered a wide range of topics, starting with a quick introduction to the Transformer architecture and dwelling into fine-tuning LLMs and also exploring chain-of-thought prompting augmentation techniques to overcome knowledge limitations.
+This post contains my  notes taken during the course and concepts learned.

 ---